opensearch-project/documentation-website/_dashboards/dashboards-assistant/alert-insight.md

 ### Create agents with OpenSearch flow-framework
 Use OpenSearch flow-framework to create the required agents.
 Please follow [flow-framework documentation](https://github.com/opensearch-project/flow-framework) to create the agents.
-You can start with the flow-framework example template for Alert Summary Agent, see the example template [here](https://github.com/opensearch-project/flow-framework/tree/main/sample-templates).
+You can start with the flow-framework example template for Alert Summary and Alert Insight agent, see the example template [here](https://github.com/opensearch-project/flow-framework/tree/main/sample-templates).

 You need to create two summary agents, one for basic alert summary and another for alert summary with log patterns.
 They two have different prompts, the latter one must have a placeholder `${parameters.topNLogPatternData}` for the log patterns and more prompt instructions about asking LLM how to use this information.
 Log patterns are only available for query monitor created by visual editor.